 - Informs: Messaging and interactions with healthcare providers and payers, patient segmentation, and product development

-What is a Budget impact analysis or Budget-impact model?
+What is a budget impact analysis or budget-impact model?

-What is a Cost-effectiveness analysis or Cost-effectiveness model?
+What is a cost-effectiveness analysis or cost-effectiveness model?

 The cost of healthcare is always an important aspect, but most decisions on product coverage and reimbursement are not made oblivious to patient outcomes.
 Clinical data is almost always required, and a key question is the balance between costs and beneficial outcomes.
-A cost-effectiveness analysis (CEA) or cost-effectiveness model (CEM) estimates the cost of healthcare provision and the potential patient outcomes, both positive and negative (e.g. adverse events), and quantifies the cot-benefit ratio between them.
+A cost-effectiveness analysis (CEA) or cost-effectiveness model (CEM) estimates the cost of healthcare provision and the potential patient outcomes, both positive and negative (e.g. adverse events), and quantifies the cost-benefit ratio between them.
 This can be in terms of the cost per health outcome (e.g. hospitalization) avoided or cost per patient life year gained.
 For healthcare providers, these are commonly presented as an incremental cost-effectiveness ratio (ICER).
 The ICER is the difference in cost between the two interventions divided by the difference in health outcomes between the two interventions.